arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

 .. _tutorial_calcium_stpd_curve:

-Spike Timing-dependent Plasticity Curve
+Spike-Timing-dependent Plasticity Curve
 =======================================

 This tutorial uses a single cell and reproduces `this Brian2 example
 <https://brian2.readthedocs.io/en/latest/examples/frompapers.Graupner_Brunel_2012.html>`_.
 We aim
-to reproduce a spike timing-dependent plastivity curve which arises from stochastic calcium-based synapse dynamics described in Graupner and Brunel [1]_.
+to reproduce a spike-timing-dependent plasticity curve which arises from stochastic calcium-based synapse dynamics described in Graupner and Brunel [1]_.

 The synapse is modeled as synaptic efficacy variable, :math:`\rho`, which is a function of the calcium concentration, :math:`c(t)`.
 There are two stable states at :math:`\rho=0` (DOWN) and :math:`\rho=1` (UP), while :math:`\rho=\rho^\ast=0.5` represents a third unstable state between the two stable states.
 The calcium concentration dynamics are represented by a simplified model which uses a linear sum of individual calcium transients elicited by trains of pre- and postsynaptic action potentials: